Translational Prostate Cancer Research Group

 Our key objective is to equip future researchers with the skills to work on the threshold between discovery and applied research.
 Whether new discoveries begin at the bedside or the bench, our overall goal is to understand and eventually conquer prostate cancer.

-We regularly hold multidisciplinary team meetings to discuss patient care, research issues, and clinical trials.
+Complementing our research interests are strong interdisciplinary clinical care teams.
+We regularly hold multidisciplinary team meetings to discuss patient care, researc issues, and clinical trials.
 The group also holds telehealth meetings with specialists in geographically remote locations, and holds weekly citywide rounds to discuss complex cases.
+We also are actively engaged in the training of new clinicians and scientists and dedicated GU Oncology Fellows are supported across the Urologic, Medical and Radiation Oncology disciplines and complement the basic science graduate students who are working with our physics and medicinal chemistry and molecular biology scientists.